rachsmithcodes/rachsmith.com/src/content/notes/i-will-teach-you-to-be-rich.md

 ---
 title: I Will Teach You To Be Rich
 slug: i-will-teach-you-to-be-rich
-added: 2023-03-27 06:49
+added: 2023-03-26T20:49:00.000Z
-updated: 2023-03-27 06:49
+updated: 2023-03-26T20:49:00.000Z
-tags: [podcasts]
+excerpt: >-
-excerpt: "I listen to a podcast called I Will Teach You To Be Rich.
-Finance expert Ramit Sethi sits down with a couple and helps them with their financial situation and relationship with each other (as it pertains to money)."
+  I listen to a podcast called I Will Teach You To Be Rich.
+Finance expert Ramit Sethi sits down with a couple and helps them with their financial situation and relationship with each other (as it pertains to money).
 publish: true
+tags:
+  - podcasts
 ---

 I listen to a podcast called I Will Teach You To Be Rich.
 My husband listens to it too, and we often discuss it afterwards.
 It is like our version of watching reality TV.